inatus/good-counter-go/README.md

 $ git commit -m 'Add source'
 ```

-Create a setting file for Heroku, download the library, and commit them to the repository.
+Create a setting file for Heroku, download the libraries, and commit them to the repository.

 ```bash
 $ echo 'web: good-counter-go' > Procfile